leanprover/leanprover.github.io/documentation/index.md

   [online tutorial](../theorem_proving_in_lean),
   [pdf](../theorem_proving_in_lean/theorem_proving_in_lean.pdf)<br />

-The next two are incomplete and not fully up to date, but may still be helpful:
+The next two are incomplete and outdated but may be helpful:

 - *An Introduction to Lean*<br />
   A quick tour of Lean and its features.<br />